Makuna/Task/README.md

 ## WatchDog Timer is enabled
 This library will turn on the watchdog timer and by default set it too 500ms.
 If any single function takes longer than 500ms, the Arduino will reset and start over.
-This is usefull where a bug in the code may cause intermittant hang.
-But it requires that the developer make sure to use the Tasks to keep a single function to small atomic piece of work.
+This is usefull where a bug in the code may cause an intermittant hang.
+But it requires that the developer make sure to use the Tasks to keep a single function to a small atomic piece of work.
 The length of the WatchDog Timer can be changed by passing in one of the flags defined in wdt.h for the supported timer lengths to the loop method.

 ```